 - A long narrow lawn will draw the eye along the length of the area.
 A feature such as a large tree, garden bed, or statue located at the far end of this type of lawn will enhance the visual effect.

 - You may need to pave a pathway or use stepping stones in heavy traffic areas.
 People walking or stepping onto the lawn in the same place each time can damage the grass and compact the soil.

-- If the ground is too uneven, the mower will sheer the grass.
+- If the ground is too uneven, the mower will shear the grass.
 Try not to create any ‘hard-to-get-at’ corners or narrow strips in your design.
 On the same note, make sure your lawn isn’t too small.
-Even small lawns need mowing, and there is nothing worse then having to pull out a cumbersome mower each week to mow only 5m2.
+Even small lawns need mowing, and there is nothing worse than having to pull out a cumbersome mower each week to mow only 5m2.

-- Totally flat lawns don’t drain well and grass growth will be poor – particularly in heavier soils.
-If soil isn’t sandy, sub-surface drainage may be necessary for a quality lawn.
+- Totally flat lawns don’t drain well, and grass growth will be poor—particularly in heavier soils.
+If the soil isn’t sandy, sub-surface drainage may be necessary for a quality lawn.

-- All parts of the lawn must receive direct sunlight at some part of the day in order for the grass to grow well.
-Those areas under shady trees where the grass won’t grow consider incorporating a larger garden bed, an outdoor seating are, small paved area or perhaps a decorative pebble feature area.
+- All parts of the lawn must receive direct sunlight at some point in the day for the grass to grow well.
+For areas under shady trees where the grass won’t grow, consider incorporating a larger garden bed, an outdoor seating area, a small paved area, or perhaps a decorative pebble feature area.

 - Avoid having grass planted right up under the eaves of the house.
-This will restrict rain from reaching it and, with less water, it won’t grow as well as the rest of the lawn.
-Once again, the eaves can also shade the grass for prolonged periods, especially through the shorter winter days, which will also cause poor growth.
+This will restrict rain from reaching it, and with less water, it won’t grow as well as the rest of the lawn.
+Once again, the eaves can also shade the grass for prolonged periods, especially during the shorter winter days, which will also cause poor growth.